dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 This guide should now have given you some insight and equipped you with a framework for moving from dbt Core to dbt Cloud.
 This guide has covered the following key areas:

-- **Preparation and planning:** Understanding the foundational steps required for a successful migration, including evaluating your current setup and identifying key considerations unique to your team's structure and workflow needs.
+- **Considerations:** Understanding the foundational steps required for a successful migration, including evaluating your current setup and identifying key considerations unique to your team's structure and workflow needs.

-- **Workflow optimization**: Highlighting the importance of workflow redesign, role-specific responsibilities, and the adoption of new processes to harness dbt Cloud's collaborative and efficient environment.
+- **Plan you move**: Highlighting the importance of workflow redesign, role-specific responsibilities, and the adoption of new processes to harness dbt Cloud's collaborative and efficient environment.

+- **Move to dbt Cloud**: Outlining the technical steps required to transition your dbt Core project to dbt Cloud, including setting up your account, data platform, and Git repository.

-- **Transition and validation**: Emphasizing technical transitions, including the essential task of testing and validating your dbt projects within the dbt Cloud ecosystem to ensure data integrity and performance.
+- **Test and validate**: Emphasizing technical transitions, including the essential task of testing and validating your dbt projects within the dbt Cloud ecosystem to ensure data integrity and performance.

-- **Training**: Stressing the significance of comprehensive training and onboarding for your team to fully leverage dbt Cloud's capabilities, from development tools (dbt Cloud CLI and dbt Cloud IDE) to advanced features such as dbt Explorer, the Semantic Layer, and dbt Mesh.
+- **Training**: Share useful transition, training, and onboarding information for your team.
+Fully leverage dbt Cloud's capabilities, from development tools (dbt Cloud CLI and dbt Cloud IDE) to advanced features such as dbt Explorer, the Semantic Layer, and dbt Mesh.

 ## What’s next?